laurashen/data-science-sequencing.github.io/assignments/assignment1.md

 1. We are given $$N$$ reads of length $$L$$ and a reference genome of length $$\ell$$.
 Assuming reads were sampled uniformly from the entire genome, what is the expected number of times a base at a particular position will be sequenced?
 In other words, what is the _sequencing depth_ of each base in the genome?
 What is the probability that we see the exact same read twice?
 You can assume that if a length-$$L$$ sequence appears in the genome, it appears exactly once.

 2. Download the reference genome for _E. coli_ [here](http://portal.nersc.gov/dna/microbial/assembly/uploads/dtse/Mock-Community/E.coli_K12_ATCC_700926.fasta).
 Download a set of reads obtained from an _E. coli_ experiment [here](http://portal.nersc.gov/dna/microbial/assembly/uploads/dtse/Mock-Community/e.coli_k12_atcc_700926.fastq.gz).
 You can right click each link and select "Save Link As".
-You will need to [unzip](http://linux.about.com/library/cmd/blcmdl1_gunzip.htm) the file before feeding it into Bowtie.
+You will need to [unzip](http://linux.about.com/library/cmd/blcmdl1_gunzip.htm) the fastq file containing the reads first.
 - What is the length of the reference?
 - What is the length of each read?
 - How many reads are there?